StefanBRas/polugins/README.md

 Polugins exposes some standard ways to use API extensions - both for your own and third party packages - and then use this discoverability to also generate type stubs with the added typing from the extensions.

-Users can either call `register_namespaces` themselves or import polars through `polugins.polars` instead.
+Users can either call `register_namespaces` themselves or import polars through `polugins.polars`.
 Lint rules can then be used to enforce that nothing is imported from polars outside of these locations.

 Types are generated with the package `polugins_type_gen`.
 This creates static type stubs with the extensions added to them.